johanna-herrmann/mermaider/README.md

 * output: The output directory where the diagrams will be saved.

 #### Options
 * -a, --all: Re-build all diagrams.
-This will also build files that already exists (overwrite).
+This will also build files that already exist (overwrite).
+* -i, --img: Fix svg files to be included as img tag.
 * -v, --verbose: Log files while beeing processed.
 * -h, --help: display help for command

+## ChangeLog

+### 0.2.0
+* Features
+  * img compatibility: now you can pass -i or --img option to make svg files able to be included as img tag.

+### 0.1.0
+Initial Version

 ## License
 [MIT](./LICENSE)